Green Earth Awakening 2017:

 Wednesday 20 — Sunday 24 September 2017.

-A convergence of engaged Buddhism, community living, land skills, and creative responses towards social resilience.
+The Green Earth Awakening is a convergence of engaged Buddhism, community living, land skills, and creative responses towards social resilience.
 A drug and alcohol free forum for exchange and exploration, with bodywork, dance and music.

 In turbulent times it can be easy to react from anger and fear.
 How do we find the motivation to effect positive change and to sustain that energy without sacrifice to ourselves?
 The principles taught by the Buddha are of universal benefit to those seeking to make effective and sustained engagement with the world.